reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 ```

 In the Web API config, the IExceptionHandler has to be replaced unlike the IExceptionLogger.
 Only 1 IExceptionHandler can be used for the service.
 This IExceptionHandler will only be called if the service can still define a response.
 IExceptionLogger will always be called.

+Now that we have seen all the possible implementations for error handling the following points describe when to use which:

+* Exception loggers are the solution to seeing all unhandled exception caught by Web API.
+* Exception handlers are the solution for customizing all possible responses to unhandled exceptions caught by Web API.
+* Exception filters are the easiest solution for processing the subset unhandled exceptions related to a specific action or controller.